etnami/song-popularity-dual-model/README.md

 ## Methods & tools

+- **Data:** MusicOSet (Silva et al., 2019).
+I merged 4 of its 13 tables on song ID, kept 2000-2018 (loudness is inconsistently scaled before 2000), removed collaborations to keep solo songs only, and dropped the 10 rows with missing values left after the joins, leaving 6,662 songs.
+"Popular" (`is_pop`) is MusicOSet's Billboard-based label: each song gets a year-end score from its peak position and weeks on the Hot 100, songs scoring above that year's average are labelled popular, and the lowest scorers are labelled not popular (2,509 popular, 37.7%; 4,153 not popular, 62.3%).
 - **Language:** R (R Markdown)
 - **Data split:** 70/30 train/test, shuffled with a fixed seed
 - **Models:** logistic regression (`glm`, binomial), bidirectional stepwise selection (`step`), Random Forest (`randomForest`, 500 trees, permutation-based importance)